kristianlm/chicken-gochan/readme.md

 Close the channel.
 Sending to or receiving from a closed channel will immediately return a `#f` message with the `ok` flag set to `#f`.
-Note that this will unblock _all_ receivers and senders waiting for an operation on `chan`.
+Note that this will unblock existing receivers and senders waiting for an operation on `chan`.

     [procedure] (gochan-after duration/ms)